No Tags Found!

 From India

-3) This question is very vague as it does not indicate the respondent against whom injunction is sought for.
+This question is vague as it does not indicate the respondent against whom an injunction is sought.

-5) This seems to be another vague question.
-What do you mean by " show cause notice"?
-One issued normally with all the imputations of the alleged misconduct at the very commencement of the disciplinary proceeding or the one generally called as "the second show cause notice" issued on the proposed punishment of termination at the penultimate stage ?
-In the fomer case, the retrenchment will be totally illegal and non est.
+This seems to be another vague question.
+What do you mean by "show cause notice"?
+Is it one issued with all the imputations of alleged misconduct at the beginning of the disciplinary proceeding, or the one generally called "the second show cause notice" issued at the proposed punishment stage of termination?
+In the former case, the retrenchment would be entirely illegal and non-existent.

 From India, Salem